 With spectacular views of Surfrider Beach and lush garden grounds, this Moorish Spanish–style house epitomizes all the reasons to live in Malibu.
 It was built in 1929 by the Rindge family, who owned much of the Malibu area in the early part of the 20th century.
 The Rindges had an enviable Malibu lifestyle, decades before the area was trendy.
-In the 1920s, Malibu was quite isolated; in fact all visitors and supplies arrived by boat at the nearby Malibu Pier.
-(The town again becomes isolated today whenever rock slides close the highway.)
+In the 1920s, Malibu was quite isolated; in fact all visitors and some of the supplies arrived by boat at the nearby Malibu Pier.
+(The town becomes isolated today whenever rock slides close the highway.)
 The house, covered with magnificent tile work in rich blues, greens, yellows, and oranges from the now-defunct Malibu Potteries, is right on the beach—high chain-link fences keep out curious beachgoers.
-Even an outside dog shower, near the servants' door, is a tiled delight.
+Even an outside dog bathtub near the servants' door is a tiled gem.
 Docent-led tours provide insights on family life here as well as the history of Malibu and its real estate.
 Signs posted around the grounds outside direct you on a self-guided tour, but you can't go inside the house without a guide.
-Garden tours take place on Friday at 10 am.
+Guided tours take place on Fridays and Saturdays at 11 am.
 There's pay parking in the adjacent county lot or in the lot at PCH and Cross Creek Road.